angular/angular/packages/localize/PACKAGE.md

 ---

 The Angular template compiler also generates `$localize` tagged strings rather than doing the translation itself.
-For example the following template:
+For example, the following template:

 ```html
 <h1 i18n>Hello, World!</h1>